Examining the Impact of Asymmetry in Lattice-Based Mechanical Metamaterials: Introduction

 \section{Introduction}

-Mechanical metamaterials have mechanical properties governed by modifying the geometry of a material’s mesostructure in addition to its intrinsic material properties \citep{Surjadi2019, Mir2014, Christensen2015, Lee2012}.
+Mechanical metamaterials have mechanical properties governed by material mesostructure in addition to the intrinsic material properties \citep{Surjadi2019, Mir2014, Christensen2015, Lee2012}.
 This ``properties by mesostructure'' concept is widespread in natural materials such as sponges, bone, and bamboo \citep{Gibson1997,Gibson2005,Wegst2015,Habibi2014,Habibi2015,Libonati2017}.
 Synthetically-produced mechanical metamaterials have deliberately-arranged structures that can be tailored for desirable mechanical characteristics such as high stiffness-to-density ratios, negative Poisson's Ratios, or tunable vibration control \citep{Yu2018,Chen2017,Kadic2012,Vogiatzis2017}.
 The most significant catalyst for mechanical metamaterial development in recent years has been advances in additive manufacturing.
-These advances mean additive manufacturing can accommodate features as small as nanometers, and utilize a wide range of constituent materials, enabling the creation of structural metamaterials with a variety of mesostructure patterns \citep{Truby2016,Yang2019,Berger2017,Wang2018,Morita2021}.
+These advances mean additive manufacturing can accommodate features as small as nanometers, and utilize a wide range of constituent materials, enabling the creation of structural metamaterials with a variety of mesostructure patterns \citep{Raney2015,Truby2016,Yang2019,Berger2017,Wang2018,Morita2021}.